chrisdean258/vimrc/README.md

 ### UNIVERSAL MAPPINGS
 This section contains mappings available in every file opened in vim

+- Mapleader is set to space
+- Localmapleader set to backslash

 #### Insert Mode
 - jk set to a version of escape
   - Actually a function because it makes more sense